Common e-commerce pitfalls

 More than half of online traffic come from mobile devices such as smartphones and tablets.
 Make sure your site works on mobile:

 - Designing a responsive site or separate mobile version ensures your customers can easily navigate and use your site on mobile devices.
-See designing for the mobile web.
+See mobile web design best practice .

 - Mobile-friendliness also impacts on how search engines rank your site.
 Check for any issues with Google's mobile-friendly test.